 Will you disturb wildlife?

-To some degree but we will minimise this by surveying forest areas before work commences in order to find out what wildlife, plants and other features are present and then using this information to plan our work accordingly.
-We will comply with relevant guidelines and industry best practice.
+We will minimise disruption by surveying forest areas before work commences to find out what wildlife, plants and other features are present and then using this information to plan our work accordingly.
+We will comply with relevant guidelines and industry best practices.

 Will you be liaising with local communities who may be affected by the work?

 Yes.
 We will make sure that local communities are kept fully up to date regarding any planned work which impacts upon them.